vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   HTTP clients and support DNS lookups.

 - The :mod:`~PyQt4.QtOpenGL` module.
-This module contains classes that enable the use of OpenGL in rendering 3D graphics in PyQt applications.
+This module contains classes that enable the use of OpenGL in rendering 3D graphics in PyQt4 applications.

 - The :mod:`~PyQt4.QtScript` module.
-This module contains classes that enable PyQt applications to be scripted using Qt's JavaScript interpreter.
+This module contains classes that enable PyQt4 applications to be scripted using Qt's JavaScript interpreter.

 - The :mod:`~PyQt4.QtScriptTools` module.
 This module contains classes that contain additional components (e.g. a debugger) that are used with Qt's